Dansajjad/test/readme.md

 * **git push -u origin branch_name**: shortcut -For every branch that is up to date or successfully pushed, add upstream (tracking) reference

 ###Git Workflow for Pairs
-* both pairs fork
+* 1 - fork - both pairs fork
-* at the pair station magee clones her fork
+* 2 - clone - at the pair station magee clones her fork
 * both work together on this repo & commit changes
 * ocassionally push to their github. push everytime one gets up from the station
 * the pair pushes using git push origin master